kawanet/cdate/README.md

 // => '2023-01-01T00:00:00.000+09:00'
 ```

-If your app is designed to use a constant UTC offset value, call `.utcOffset(+9).cdateFn()` to preset the offset for JST.
+If your app is designed to use a constant UTC offset value, call like `.utcOffset(+9).cdateFn()` to preset the offset.
 It runs faster.

 ```js
 const cdateJST = cdate().utcOffset(+9).cdateFn();